-While Pinterest offered its in-app purchasing feature for years, the brand converted Buyable Pins to more scalable Product Pins in 2018.
+While Pinterest offered its in-app purchasing feature for years, the brand pivoted to scalable Product Pins in 2018.

 Takeaways for Marketers

-Although Pinterest no longer enables consumers to make purchases directly from the platform, you should still take its product marketing opportunities, such as Product Pins, seriously, especially if Millennials are your target audience.
+Although Pinterest no longer enables consumers to make purchases directly from the platform, you should take its product marketing opportunities, such as Product Pins, seriously, especially if Millennials are your target audience.

 Aside from the brand-friendly nature of Pinterest's platform, marketers should also take note of its consistent growth.
-By Q3 of 2020, Pinterest surpassed 442 million monthly active users, up from 322 million in Q3 of 2019.
+By Q1 of 2023, Pinterest surpassed 463 million monthly active users, up from 13 million from Q4'22.
 Even if it doesn't seem like Pinterest is the right platform for your brand now, it might be useful to your strategy later as its audience continues to grow, evolve, and use the platform to look for products or inspiration.

 Which Social Platforms Should You Sell On?

 For example, if your audience is made up of many different age groups, Facebook might be the best place to set up shop.
-Meanwhile, if your audience is primarily Gen Z, you might want to embrace Instagram's tools.
+Meanwhile, if your audience is primarily Gen Z, you might want to embrace TikTok.

 Additionally, you should prioritize social media shopping tactics on platforms you've already built a following on.
 For example, if you have a large, engaged WhatsApp audience, selling products there might be a scalable expansion to an already-strong social media strategy.